On exceptionality of dimension three in terms of lattice angles: Proof of Theorem

-The $4\times4$ matrix is a Hadamard matrix of order $4$~\cite{Horadam}; a Hadamard matrix is a square matrix whose entries are either $1$ or $-1$ and the row vectors are mutually orthogonal.
-Similarly, the two-dimensional vector $\boldsymbol{b}^{(2)}=(b_1, b_2)$ given by Eq.~\eqref{eq2.1} for $\boldsymbol{a}^{(2)}=(1,1)$ has an expression using a Hadamard matrix of order $2$:
+The $4\times4$ matrix on the right-hand side is a Hadamard matrix of order $4$~\cite{Horadam}; a Hadamard matrix is a square matrix whose entries are either $1$ or $-1$ and the row vectors are mutually orthogonal.